tobinbradley/docker-mapbox-tools/README.md

 ### Notes

 * The volume you mount should have write permissions set so Docker can put stuff there.
 I'd like to tell you I didn't `chmod -R 777 *` mine.
 But I did.
-* The NodeJS version being used by the Docker image is 10, as that seems to be the latest Node release their are prebuilt `spritezero` and `fontnik` binaries for.